Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Discussion

-For the driven system, the edge states (either zero quasienergy or anomalous) have a two-fold degeneracy in their quasienergies if the system is infinitely long, since the states at the two edges will have the same quasienergy in that case.
+For the driven system, the edge states (either topological or non-topological) have a two-fold degeneracy in their quasienergies if the system is infinitely long, since the states at the two edges will have the same quasienergy in that case.
 For a system with a finite length $N$, the states at the two edges hybridize with each other, and this breaks the degeneracy by an amount which is exponentially small in the system size (the quasienergy splitting is of the order of $e^{-N/\lambda}$, where $\lambda$ is the decay length of the edge states).
 The cross-terms arising from pairs of such states give rise to oscillations with very long periods, since the oscillation period is inversely proportional to the quasienergy splitting.
-We have numerically verified the existence of these oscillations with extremely long time periods arising from either the zero quasienergy or the anomalous edge states.
+We have numerically verified the existence of these oscillations with extremely long time periods arising from either the zero quasienergy topological or the non-topological edge states.

+The model we have studied in this paper is integrable because the Hamiltonian at any time is quadratic in terms of Majorana operators.
+We have briefly studied the effects of the breaking of integrability on the OTOCs by looking at an undriven model with four-fermion interactions and choosing the parameters in such a way that the system lies in a topological phase.
+We find that the localization of the $\sigma^x$ OTOC at the end site persists for a long time in the presence of interactions due to the presence of an almost strong zero mode.
+However the unscrambling effect in the $\sigma^x$ OTOC disappears and a scrambling effect appears in the $\sigma^z$ OTOC as the interaction strength is increased.

-Our two main conclusions are as follows.
-First, OTOCs in the bulk of a system with open boundary conditions can show interesting scrambling and unscrambling effects as the coordinates go between the two ends of the system.
-Second, the presence of edge states gives rise to clear signatures in the OTOCs near the ends of the system, namely, the OTOC has a very different value at the ends compared to the bulk, and anomalous edge states give rise to oscillations in the OTOCs.
+To summarize, our main conclusions are as follows.
+First, the OTOC of $\si^x$ (which is non-local in terms of fermions) in the bulk of a system with open boundary conditions shows both scrambling and unscrambling effects as one of the coordinates of the OTOC goes between the two ends of the system.
+The unscrambling effect has not been reported earlier; it arises due to reflections from the ends of the system.
+Second, the presence of edge states (both topological and non-topological) gives rise to clear signatures in the OTOCs near the ends of the system.
+Namely, the OTOC has a very different value at the ends compared to the bulk due to the trapping of some of the information by edge states, and non-topological edge states give rise to prominent oscillations in the OTOCs.